 What does this program do?

 This program provides technical assistance to rural water systems that are experiencing day-to-day operational, financial or managerial issues.
-Rural water system officials may request assistance from the Rural Utilities Service, or Rural Utilities Service staff may request assistance on behalf of the system.
+Rural water system officials may request assistance from the National Rural Water Association State Association or the local Rural Utilities Service office.
+Rural Utilities Service staff may also request assistance on behalf of the system.

 Who are the Circuit Riders?

-- Rural Utilities Service has contracted with the National Rural Water Association who are experienced in managing issues that may arise in the day-to-day operations of rural water systems.
+- Rural Utilities Service has contracted with the National Rural Water Association to provide Circuit Riders who are experienced in managing issues that may arise in the day-to-day operations of rural water systems.

-- A list of the State Affiliates is available online.
-Visit a State’s website to contact the Circuit Riders in that state https://nrwa.org/state-associations/
+- A list is available online of National Rural Water Association’s State Associations.
+Visit a State Association’s website to contact the Circuit Riders in that state.

 What is an eligible project area?